Every year, it’s a good idea to review changes to your retirement plan contribution limits and laws.

 The AGI phase-out range for a married individual filing a separate return (but lived with his or her spouse at any time during the year) who makes contributions to a Roth IRA is not subject to an annual cost-of-living adjustment and remains $0 to $10,000.

-You can have both a traditional and Roth IRA, but you can only contribute a maximum of $5,500 (or $6,500 if you’re 50 or older) across both accounts in 2016.
-This limit is unchanged from 2015.
+You can both contribute to your own traditional and Roth IRAs, but each of you can only contribute a maximum of $5,500 (or $6,500 if you’re 50 or older) across both accounts in 2017.
+This limit is unchanged from 2016.
 For more information, read the IRS guidelines.

 5. Increase: Income Limits for Saver’s Credit